 Please use this identifier to cite or link to this item:

 |Title:||Research on continuous and instantaneous heavy gas clouds|

 |Citation:||Maths Technical Papers (Brunel University).
 February 1991, pp 1-76|

-|Appears in Collections:||Mathematics Technical Papers|
+|Appears in Collections:||Dept of Mathematics Research Papers|

 Items in BURA are protected by copyright, with all rights reserved, unless otherwise indicated.